Oral Diseases and Disorders

 Recovery

-Most patients will experience resolution or reduction of their symptoms.
+Most patients will experience a resolution or reduction of their symptoms.
 Sometimes, different medications or management options will be trialled to find the best fit for you.